 Telephone review of a bail application is not available to adults who are arrested and denied police bail if they can be brought before the Magistrates Court by no later than 4pm on the next day [s 15(2)].

 It also does not apply to an adult prescribed applicant and in these cases there is a presumption against bail [s 10A].
-A prescribed applicant is a person who has been charged with specified serious crimes such as use of a vehicle to commit an act to endanger life or cause serious harm whilst attempting to escape (or entice) police pursuit; serious firearm offences; aggravated offences involving physical violence resulting in a breach of an intervention order; or a person who is a serious and organised crime suspect.
+A prescribed applicant is a person who has been charged with specified serious crimes such as use of a vehicle to commit an act to endanger life or cause serious harm whilst attempting to escape (or entice) police pursuit; serious firearm offences; aggravated offences involving physical violence resulting in a breach of an intervention order; a person who is a serious and organised crime suspect; or a person who is "terror suspect".
 See Presumption of bail for a more comprehensive list of prescribed applicants covered by section 10A(2) of the Bail Act 1985 (SA).

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.